eirikeve/distributed-elevator-control/README.md

 ## The project

 This repository contains our semester project for the course TTK4145 Real Time Programming.
-The task was to make a system capable of real time, robust control and order delegation between M elevators, each with N floors.
+The task was to make a distributed system capable of real time, robust control and order delegation between M elevators, each with N floors - running on M different computers, communicating over UDP.
 Our project has the following parts:
 * `./src`, source code, consisting of the following modules:
     * `elevdriver`: Basic i/o interaction with the ElevatorServer/simulator.
 "Hardware interface."